RF module: RF signal modulation

-The detailed description, advantages and disadvantages are listed in the linked articles above.

 Main factors affecting RF module performance

 As with any other RF device, the performance of an RF module will depend on a number of factors.
 For example, by increasing the transmitter power, a larger communication distance will be achieved.
 However, this will also result in a higher electrical power drain on the transmitter device, which will cause shorter operating life for battery powered devices.
 Also, using a higher transmit power will make the system more prone to interference with other RF devices, and may in fact possibly cause the device to become illegal depending on the jurisdiction.
 Correspondingly, increasing the receiver sensitivity will also increase the effective communication range, but will also potentially cause malfunction due to interference from other RF devices.

 The performance of the overall system may be improved by using matched antennas at each end of the communication link, such as those described earlier.

 Finally, the labeled remote distance of any particular system is normally measured in an open-air line of sight configuration without any interference, but often there will be obstacles such as walls, floors, or dense construction to absorb the radio wave signals, so the effective operational distance will in most practical instances be less than specified.